Penstemon cyanocaulis: Description

 Penstemon cyanocaulis is a herbaceous plant with stems that typically grow 20 to 60 cm tall, but on occasion may be just 16 cm at full growth.
 The stems either grow straight upward or out a short distance before growing upwards.
 The surface of the stems is mostly smooth and hairless, but they may be somewhat puberulent, covered in very short and fine hairs, towards their base.
-They are also more of less glaucous, covered in natural waxes making it appear blue-green.
+They are also more or less glaucous, covered in natural waxes making it appear blue-green.
 Each plant may have many stems or only one that grow from a woody caudex with short branches.
 Underground it has a thick taproot.

 Leaves

 The plants have both cauline and basal leaves, ones attached to the stems and those that grow directly from the base of the plant.
 The edges of its leaves are smooth, but often crisped, having curly edges.
 The leaves may be leathery or not and also may be either smooth or have fine hairs at the base or just along the midvein.
-The basal and the lower cauline leaves are usually 5 to 9.5 centimeters in length, but occasionally just 3 cm.
+The basal and the lower cauline leaves are usually 5 to 9.5 centimeters in length, but occasionally just three cm.
 Their width is 1 to 2.8 cm, but usually narrower than 1.5 cm.
 Their shape ranges from spatulate to oblanceolate, spoon shaped to like a reversed spear point with the widest part past the middle, with a tapered base and a rounded to blunt tip.
 The stems will have two to four pairs of leaves.
 The upper leaves are attached directly to the stem where the lower leaves have a narrow petiolar, stalk like, base.
 The upper leaves also often clasp the stem, somewhat.
 They are lanceolate to elliptic, spear point shaped to having curved ellipse sides, and 2 to 7.3 cm long.
 They also can be significantly narrower at 0.4 to 1.5 cm in width.